cogent3/cogent3/doc/examples/query_ncbi.rst

 Querying NCBI for VWF
 =====================

-This example is taken from the PyCogent paper (Knight et al. Genome Biol, 8(8):R171, 2007). **Note:** Due to changes by NCBI in the structure of there records, it is no longer easy (but not impossible) to use the Sequences ``Info`` attribute to restrict sequences to Swissprot entries as we had done previously.
+This example is taken from the PyCogent paper (Knight et al. Genome Biol, 8(8):R171, 2007).

+.. note:: Due to changes by NCBI in the structure of there records, it is no longer easy (but not impossible) to use the Sequences ``Info`` attribute to restrict sequences to Swissprot entries as we had done previously.

 We query the NCBI protein data base for von Willebrand Factor (VWF), a 2813 amino acid glycoprotein required for platelet adhesion in blood coagulation.
 Missense mutations in this molecule have been associated with von Willebrand disease, a heterogeneous disorder characterized by prolonged bleeding.